 How to Toast Sesame Seeds

-An easy method for toasting sesame seeds three ways: In the oven, on the stove, or in the microwave.
+Learn How to Toast Sesame Seeds three ways: in the oven, on the stove, or in the microwave.
 You'll love the nutty flavor and golden brown color.
-Add them to stir-frys, rice, salads, meat, fish, chicken, and even desserts!
+Add them to stir-frys, rice, salads, meat, fish, chicken, and even desserts.

 Prep Time 2 minutes